 - 5 pitted prunes

-- 60g raw coconut slices
+- 60g raw coconut slices or desiccated coconut

 - 2 tbsp organic natural yoghurt